Skip to main content

 Add Storage > persistent volume claim certifydata with mount path /usr/share/certifydata, see also CERTIFY_APP_DATA below.

-Certify Agent
+Certify Management Agent

-Certify Agent is a version of the Certify Certificate Manager service which can run "headless" (with no UI) on many different platforms.
+Certify Management Agent is a version of the Certify Certificate Manager service which can run "headless" (with no UI) on many different platforms.

 Docker Example

-docker run ghcr.io/certifytheweb/certify-agent:latest -v <your data path>:/usr/share/certify -e CERTIFY_MANAGEMENT_HUB=https://<your hub API>/api/internal/managementhub
+docker run docker.io/certifytheweb/certify-agent:latest -v <your data path>:/usr/share/certify -e CERTIFY_MANAGEMENT_HUB=https://<your hub API> -e CERTIFY_MANAGEMENT_HUB_CLIENT_ID= "managedinstance_sp_01" -e CERTIFY_MANAGEMENT_HUB_CLIENT_SECRET= "<your client secret>" -e CERTIFY_MANAGEMENT_HUB_AUTOJOIN= "true"

 Where your data path is a path on your host machine where you will store settings, e.g. /Users/macos/certifydata or C:\CertifyData - you can make these paths anything you like depending on your requirements.
 The key thing is that when you update the container you will run it with the same path in order to use the same settings again.